robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

         result.Should().Be(expected);
     }

-    // Memberdata using a Field
     // The readonly modifier is an expression of intent to convey that this value is immutable.
+    // It is only applicable to a field.
     // This value shouldn't be changed by the tests anyway. public static readonly TheoryData<int, int, int> MultiplicationScenariosInField = new TheoryData<int, int, int>